MATTHEW 6:7_But when ye pray…

 MATTHEW 6:6_and thy Father which seeth in secret shall reward them openly.

 More rewards.
 Open rewards.
 Have you noticed how often God has plans to reward you?
-It is a definite part of His program.
+It is a definite part of His plan.

 Along with awaking with God’s likeness, I also desire to receive wisdom, understanding, and knowledge.
 Proverbs 24:3-4 (KJV),”Through wisdom is an house builded; and by understanding it is established: 4 And by knowledge shall the chambers be filled with all precious and pleasant riches.”